igpp/docgen/doc/igpp-docgen.md

 ## Installation
 ________________________

-pds.docgen is distributed as a executable JAR file.
+igpp.docgen is distributed as a executable JAR file.
 You can download the current distribution from To "install" an executable JAR copy the JAR file to a local directory.
 It can be run using the "-jar" option to the "java" command.
 For example:

-    java -jar pds.docgen.jar [options]
+    java -jar igpp.docgen.jar [options]

-The pds.docgen.jar file can also be installed in a location that is in the Java extension directory.
-When installed this way the tool can be run with the "pds.docgen.Process" class.
+The igpp.docgen.jar file can also be installed in a location that is in the Java extension directory.
+When installed this way the tool can be run with the "igpp.docgen.Process" class.
 For example:

-    java pds.docgen.Process [options]
+    java igpp.docgen.Process [options]

 ## Usage Examples
 ________________________